maxsokolovsky/updrop/README.md

 Listening on port :8000
 ```

-You can configure the port:
+Specify the paths to a TLS certificate and private key:

 ```
-$ updrop -port 6789
+$ updrop -cert cert.pem -key key.pem
 ```

+Generate a self-signed certificate with private key using `scripts/generate-cert.sh`.

 For help: